How does cricket scoring work?

 Match Formats and Their Scoring Differences

-- One-Day Cricket: 50 overs per team, single innings each
+- One-Day Cricket — 50 overs per team, one innings each

-- T20 Cricket: 20 overs per team, emphasis on quick scoring
+- T20 Cricket — 20 overs per team, all about quick scoring